Retesting - Placement Testing Center

 Remember the placement tests are excellent assessments of your current skill levels for English and math.

-It will almost always benefit you to enroll in courses that will improve your basic English and math skills before going on to higher-level courses.
-Oftentimes, students need to review course work that they may have studied in high school.
+It will always benefit you to enroll in courses that will improve your basic English and math skills before going on to higher-level courses.
+Often times, students need to review course work that they have studied in high school.